Civil defense by country

 Many countries around the world have civil defense organizations dedicated to protecting civilians from military attacks and providing rescue services after widespread disasters.
 In most countries, civil defense is a government-managed and often volunteer-staffed organization.

 Towards the end of the Cold War, a number of civil defense organizations have been disbanded or mothballed (as in the case of the Royal Observer Corps in the United Kingdom and the United States civil defense), while others have changed their focuses into providing rescue services after natural disasters (as for the State Emergency Service in Australia).

 Africa

 Egypt

-The Egyptian General Administration of Civil Defense is a department of Ministry of Interior (Egypt), founded in 1875.
-Its main task is to respond and to protect civilians and animals in case of emergency or natural disasters."
+The Egyptian General Administration of Civil Defense "is a department of Ministry of Interior (Egypt), founded in 1875.
+Its main task is to respond and to protect civilians and animals in case of emergency or natural disasters".

 Algeria

+Algerian Civil Defence is a unit of the Algerian government responsible for firefighting, rescue services, and emergency response.

 Nigeria

-The Nigeria Security and Civil Defence Corps "is a para-military agency of the Government of the Federal Republic of Nigeria that is commissioned in 2003, to provide measures against threat and any form of attack or disaster against the nation and its citizenry."
+The Nigeria Security and Civil Defence Corps "is a para-military agency of the Government of the Federal Republic of Nigeria that is commissioned in 2003, to provide measures against threat and any form of attack or disaster against the nation and its citizenry".